FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 #### Rule 21.6
 Ref 35, Ref 36
-MISRA C-2012 Rule 21.6 Exception using function snprintf is for
+MISRA C-2012 Rule 21.6 warns about the use of standard library input/output
-        logging purposes only
+        functions as they might have implementation defined or undefined behaviour.
+The function `snprintf` is used to insert information in a logging string.
+The function is bound by the number of bytes available in the buffer.
+When used as intended, the function will not overflow the provided buffer.
+Hence, this violation can be suppressed.

 #### Rule 17.2
 Ref 45
+MISRA C-2012 Rule 17.2 warns about using recursion in software as that can have
+        severe implications on the stack usage and can lead to a serious issue.
-MISRA C-2012 Rule 17.2 The number of recursions is limited by design.
+        In this case however, the number of recursions are limited by design.
+        Any socket spawned (child) by a socket in listening state (parent) cannot be in listening state.
+Thus it is not possible for the child to have a secondary child socket thereby limiting the number of recursive calls to one.

 #### Rule 20.10
 Ref 88